 10. Place de l’Hôtel de Ville

-The Place de l’Hôtel de Ville borders the Paris City-Hall, a fine Renaissance style building rebuilt between 1873 and 1892.
+The Place de l’Hôtel de Ville borders the Paris City Hall, a fine Renaissance-style building rebuilt between 1873 and 1892.

 On its northern side stands the department store of BHV (Bazar de l’Hôtel de Ville).
 To the South, the square borders the quays of River Seine.

-Before 1802, the public square was known as “Place de Grève“, where unemployed people meet to seek work.
+Before 1802, the public square was known as “Place de Grève“, where unemployed people met to seek work.
 Today “faire la grève” (literally to stand on the Grève Square) means “to go on strike“.

-From the square you can see the north side of Notre-Dame cathedral.
+From the square, you can see the north side of Notre-Dame cathedral.

 Other beautiful squares of Paris per arrondissement